-language data disc: The language information component of the Rosetta Stone program.
+language data disc: The language information component of Rosetta Stone.
 Sometimes it is a disc separate from the application, while in other cases the application and language data are on the same CD-ROM.
 After you have installed the application, insert this disc to use the program.